FaithLai/FaithLai/README.md

 - 👋 Hi, I’m @FaithLai
-- 👀 I’m interested in UX Design
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning UX Design, Software Engineering, Computer Architecture
+- 🌱 I'm currently studying Data Structures and Algorithms while working as a Software Developer
-- 💞️ I’m looking to collaborate on anything!
+- 💞️ I'm looking to collaborate on projects, specifically those that promote educational accessibility
-- 📫 How to reach me: fl5cde@virginia.edu
+- 📫 How to reach me: laifaithmx@gmail.com

 <!---
 FaithLai/FaithLai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.